FFTAI/Wiki-GRx-Pipeline/README.md

     - This repository provides the code for training walking policy for GRx in Isaac Gym.

 3. **Verify** in simulator with ODE physics engine:
-    - Webots:
+    - **Webots**:
         - https://gitee.com/FourierIntelligence/wiki-grx-webots
-        - This repository provides the code for verifying the walking policy in the **Webots** simulator with ODE physics engine.
+        - This repository provides the code for verifying the walking policy in the Webots simulator with ODE physics engine.
-    - Gazebo:
+    - **Gazebo**:
         - https://gitee.com/FourierIntelligence/wiki-grx-gazebo
-        - This repository provides the code for verifying the walking policy in the **Gazebo** simulator with ODE physics engine.
+        - This repository provides the code for verifying the walking policy in the Gazebo simulator with ODE physics engine.

 4. **Deploy** on real robot 🤖:
     - https://gitee.com/FourierIntelligence/wiki-grx-deploy